apnadkarni/blt/doc/bgexec.rst

   **-onerror** *cmdPrefix*
-    Specifies the start of a TCL command that will be executed whenever new data is available from standard error.
+    Specifies the start of a TCL command that will be executed whenever new data is available from the standard error channel.
 The data is appended to the command as an extra argument before it is executed.

   **-onoutput** *cmdPrefix*
-    Specifies the start of a TCL command that will be executed whenever new data is available from standard output.
+    Specifies the start of a TCL command that will be executed whenever new data is available from the standard output channel.
 The data is appended to the command as an extra argument before it is executed.

-  **-output** *varName*
+  **-outputvariable** *varName*
     Specifies that a global variable *varName* is to be set with the output of the program, once it has completed.
-If this option is not set, no output will be accumulated.

   **-poll** *milliseconds*
     Specifies the time to wait before checking if the program has terminated.
 Typically a program will close its stdout and stderr channels right before it terminates.
-But for programs that close stdout early, **blt::bgexec** will wait for the program to finish.
+But for programs that close stdout early, **bgexec** will wait for the program to finish.
-    *Milliseconds* is the number of milliseconds to wait before checking if the program has terminated.
+    *Milliseconds* is the number of milliseconds to wait before polling to see if the program has terminated.
 The default is "1000".

-  **-pty** *boolean*
+  **-pty**
     For Unix programs only, this flags indicates to use a pseudo-terminal and runs the program in a session (see **setsid**).
-The advantages are 1) output is not buffered and 2) child processes of the the program and killed when the program is terminated.
+The advantages are 1) output is not buffered and 2) child processes of the the pipeline and killed when the pipeline is aborted.

+  **-session**
+    For Unix programs only, this flags indicates to use a new session (see **setsid**) group is to be created for the pipeline.
+If the pipeline is aborted by setting the **bgexec** status variable, then the child processes of the pipeline will also be signaled.
+You can use this to kill all processes related to pipeline, even if the parent programs do not properly handle signals.

-  **-update** *varName*
+  **-updatevariable** *varName*
     Deprecated.
-This option is replaced by **-lasterror**.
+This option is the same as **-lasterrorvariable**.

   **--**
     This marks the end of the options.
 The following argument will